X-TIME: An in-memory engine for accelerating machine learning on tabular data with CAMs: BACKGROUND

 \subsection{Mapping tree models to analog CAMs}

-The X-TIME compiler takes a description of a DT ensemble in a tabular mode~\cite{scikit-learn}, where each row contains the node attributes (feature ID and value) and the left/right children, traverses the tree structures, extracts all the root-to-leaf paths and maps each of them to a CAM row, for example, Fig.~\ref{fig3} shows the mapping of Fig.~\ref{fig1}(a).
-Each column corresponds to a different feature of the input vector $q$.
-Each node is mapped in the column corresponding to the feature used in the node's comparison, and the comparison's threshold value is programmed in the analog CAM's lower and/or upper bound, according to the direction, left or right, taken by the comparison's result for the root-to-leaf path.
-A ``don't care'' is used if a feature is missing, by programming the full range (0 to 1 in our example) in the analog CAM cell.
+Fig.~\ref{fig3} shows the mapping of the decision tree in Fig.~\ref{fig1}(a) to the Analog CAM.
+Each row represents a branch of the tree and each column corresponds to a different feature of the input vector $q$.
+Each node is mapped in the column corresponding to the feature used in the node's comparison.
+The comparison's threshold value is programmed in the analog CAM's lower and/or upper bound, according to the direction, left or right, taken by the comparison's result for the root-to-leaf path.
+A \textit{don't care} symbol is used if a feature is missing, by programming the full range (0 to 1 in our example) in the analog CAM cell.
 The feature vector (query) is applied on the DL and the output on the MAL is high for the matched branch, i.e. the traversed root-to-leaf path, in a single CAM operation.
 This mapping requires the number of CAM rows to match the number of tree leaves, and the number of CAM columns to match the number of features $N_{feat}$.
-MALs can be connected directly to the WLs of a conventional RAM storing leaf values to return the model's prediction.
+MALs can be connected directly to the Word Lines (WLs) of a conventional SRAM storing leaf values to return the model's prediction.
 Effectively, the analog CAM traverses root-to-leaf paths, and the RAM retrieves leaf values.
-Previous results of this approach have shown significant speedups for RF inference~\cite{pedretti_tree-based_2021} and reduced energy consumption compared to both GPU and state-of-art ASICs~\cite{kang_194-njdecision_2018}, although with limited architecture investigation for scaling and no flexibility to accommodate different datasets or model types.
-In this work, we present a complete architecture development and study for handling multiple DT ensemble algorithms such as RF, XGBoost, and CatBoost, and learning tasks such as regression, binary classification, and multi-class classification with the same architecture.
-In addition, we extend the use of the previously presented analog CAM~\cite{li_analog_2020,pedretti_tree-based_2021} circuit to support higher precision data by developing a flexible connectivity strategy and bit-arithmetic refactoring.
-We compare the performance of our architecture on state-of-the-art tabular dataset machine learning tasks against GPUs, showing a large improvement in latency and throughput while using a single chip with limited power consumption.